A Day in the Life of a Chiropractic College Student

 If you’d like a quiet place to study or collaborate on a group project, the library provides six small rooms and one large meeting area.
 There is also space dedicated to Sherman’s collection of bones and anatomical models, which students are free to examine at any time.

 In today’s digital world, social media has become the marketing tool of choice.
-According to recent research, as many as 4 out of 10 people on social networks purchased a product that they shared or marked as a favorite on Twitter, Facebook or Pinterest, and almost 80% said that a company’s social media profile influenced their decision to either purchase the service or opt for something different.
+According to recent research, as many as 4 out of 10 people on social networks purchased a product that they shared or marked as a favorite on Twitter, Facebook or Pinterest.
+Almost 80% said that a company’s social media profile influenced their decision to either purchase the service or opt for something different.

 If that’s not enough to convince you that social media is huge, here are the number of active users currently using top social media platforms: